-A Mercury retrograde during holiday season is inopportune, so double-and-triple check your travel plans, and be prepared to go with the flow.
+A Mercury retrograde during busy travel period is inopportune, so double-and-triple check your travel plans, and be prepared to go with the flow.
 Explains Edut, “Flights get delayed and there are long lines at the airport.
 Packages get lost in the mail and information can get into the wrong hands.”
 Also, the potential for misunderstandings are rife.

 What science says about Mercury retrograde